 As Lou Selfridge writes in Frieze, "To forge a new minimalist medium is no easy matter, with artists courting the risk of gimmickry or banality with every addition to the field’s productively limited set of techniques.
 What Logan has achieved with the innovative works collected in ‘Dog Rose’ is all the more impressive because of this.
 These paintings are a meaningful addition to minimalist vernacular, seemingly pulled off with a nod and a wink."

-Logan features in Ingleby’s current group exhibition, Still Dancing: New Adventures in Non-Representational Painting & Sculpture, a celebration of the work of 6 artists whose focus is non-representational, materials based, and often balanced between two and three dimensions.
+In 2024, Logan featured in Ingleby’s group exhibition, Still Dancing: New Adventures in Non-Representational Painting & Sculpture.
+The show was a celebration of the work of 6 artists whose focus is non-representational, materials based, and balanced between two and three dimensions.